The way we see it, there’s only one good thing that has resulted from Peloton tooting its horn all over social media with targeted advertorials.

 Then there’s Zwift, which takes interactivity to a whole new level.
 There are seven virtual worlds where you ride, as well as a whole bunch of gaming features, which lets you challenge buddies, ride with them, form profiles and compete.

-Cost of the Schwinn IC4 - cheaper than peleton bike
+Cost of the Schwinn IC4 - Cheaper than Peloton Bike

 The Schwinn IC4 is available for outright purchase at a very affordable much cheaper price than the Peloton bike.

 That’s cheaper than all other exercise bikes in this list, despite having identical mechanical features and a much better warranty that the Peloton Bike.